patrickenfuego/FFEncoder/README.md

 - `no-sao` - I really hate the way sao looks, so it's disabled along with `selective-sao`.
 There's a reason it's earned the moniker "smooth all objects", and it makes everything look too waxy in my opinion
 - `rc-lookahead=48` - I have found 48 (2 \* 24 fps) to be a number with good gains and no diminishing returns.
 This is recommended by many at the [doom9 forums](https://forum.doom9.org/showthread.php?t=175993)
 - `keyint=192` - This is personal preference.
 I like to spend a few extra bits to insert more I-frames into a GOP, which helps with random seeking throughout the video.
 The bitrate increase is trivial
 - `no-open-gop` - The UHD BD specification recommends that closed GOPs be used. in general, closed GOPs are preferred for streaming content. x264 uses closed GOPs by default.
-For more insight, listen to [Ben Waggoner](https://streaminglearningcenter.com/articles/open-and-closed-gops-all-you-need-to-know.html) has to say on the topic
+For more insight, listen to  what [Ben Waggoner](https://streaminglearningcenter.com/articles/open-and-closed-gops-all-you-need-to-know.html) has to say on the topic
-- `frame-threads=2` - It's known that more frame threads degrade overall quality (additional reading can be found [here](https://forum.doom9.org/showthread.php?t=176197&page=3)).
-2 frame threads is a nice compromise for most systems

 ### Exclusive to First Pass ABR